Thyroid Nodules (cont.)

 How are thyroid nodules diagnosed?

-Thyroid nodules usually are discovered by the doctor on a routine physical examination of the neck.
+Thyroid nodules usually are discovered by the health care professional during routine physical examination of the neck.
 Occasionally, a patient may notice a nodule as a small lump in their neck when looking in the mirror.
 Once a nodule is discovered, a physician will carefully evaluate the nodule.

-Physical examination.
-The physician should determine if there is one nodule or many nodules, and what the rest of the gland feels like.
-If the nodule is fixed to the surrounding tissue (it is not movable), the probability of cancer is higher.
-In addition, the physical exam should include a search for any abnormal lymph nodes in the nearby area that may suggest the spread of cancer.
-In addition to evaluating the area of the thyroid, the physician should look for any signs of gland malfunction, such as an overproduction or underproduction of thyroid hormone (hyperthyroidism and hypothyroidism).
+Physical examination: The physician should determine if there is one nodule or many nodules, and what the remainder of the gland feels like.
+The probability of cancer is higher if the nodule is fixed to the surrounding tissue (unmovable).
+In addition, the physical exam should search for any abnormal lymph nodes nearby that may suggest the spread of cancer.
+In addition to evaluating the thyroid, the physician should identify any signs of gland malfunction, such as thyroid hormone overproduction (hyperthyroidism) or underproduction (hypothyroidism).

-Ultrasonography.
-While evaluating the thyroid gland, a physician may order an ultrasound examination of the thyroid.
-The ultrasound examination can:
+Ultrasonography: A physician may order an ultrasound examination of the thyroid to:

-Despite its value, an ultrasound cannot determine whether a nodule is benign or cancerous.
+Despite its value, the ultrasound cannot determine whether a nodule is benign or cancerous.

-Radionuclide scanning.
-Radionuclide scanning with radioactive chemicals is another imaging technique a physician may use to evaluate a thyroid nodule.
+Radionuclide scanning: Radionuclide scanning with radioactive chemicals is another imaging technique a physician may use to evaluate a thyroid nodule.
 The normal thyroid gland accumulates iodine from the blood and uses it to make thyroid hormones.
-Thus, when radioactive iodine (I 123) is administered orally or intravenously to an individual, it accumulates in the thyroid and causes the gland to "light up" when imaged by a nuclear camera (a type of Geiger counter).
+Thus, when radioactive iodine (123-iodine) is administered orally or intravenously to an individual, it accumulates in the thyroid and causes the gland to "light up" when imaged by a nuclear camera (a type of Geiger counter).
 The rate of accumulation gives an indication of how the thyroid gland and any nodules are functioning.
 A "hot spot" appears if a part of the gland or a nodule is producing too much hormone.
 Non-functioning or hypo-functioning nodules appear as "cold spots" on scanning.
-A cold nodule has a risk of cancer that is higher than a normally or hyper-functioning nodule.
-Cancerous nodules are more likely to be cold because cancer cells are abnormal and don't accumulate the iodine as well as normal thyroid tissue.
+A cold or non-functioning nodule carries a higher risk of cancer than a normal or hyper-functioning nodule.
+Cancerous nodules are more likely to be cold, because cancer cells are immature and don't accumulate the iodine as well as normal thyroid tissue.

-One of the most difficult problems for a pathologist is to be confident that a follicular adenoma -usually a benign nodule-is not a follicular cell carcinoma or cancer.
+One of the most difficult problems for the pathologist is to be confident that a follicular adenoma - usually a benign nodule - is not a follicular cell carcinoma or cancer.
 In these cases, it is up to the physician and the patient to weigh the option of surgery on a case-by-case basis, with less reliance on the pathologist's interpretation of the biopsy.
-It is also important to remember that there is a small (3%) risk that a benign nodule diagnosed by fine needle aspiration may still be cancerous.
+It is also important to remember that there is a small risk (3%) that a benign nodule diagnosed by FNA may still be cancerous.
 Thus, even benign nodules should be followed closely by the patient and physician.
 Another biopsy may be necessary, especially if the nodule is growing.
-While most thyroid cancers are not very aggressive, that is, they do not spread rapidly, the exception is poorly differentiated (anaplastic) carcinoma, which spreads rapidly and is difficult to treat.
+Most thyroid cancers are not very aggressive; that is, they do not spread rapidly.
+The exception is poorly differentiated (anaplastic) carcinoma, which spreads rapidly and is difficult to treat.